mani-dbt/custom-dbt-jobs-as-code/README.md

 Templating also allows people to version control those YAML files and to have different files for different development layers, like:

-- `dbt-jobs-as-code jobs.yml --vars-yml vars_qa.yml --limit-projects-envs-to-yml` for QA
+- `custom-dbt-jobs-as-code jobs.yml --vars-yml vars_qa.yml --limit-projects-envs-to-yml` for QA
-- `dbt-jobs-as-code jobs.yml --vars-yml vars_prod.yml --limit-projects-envs-to-yml` for Prod
+- `custom-dbt-jobs-as-code jobs.yml --vars-yml vars_prod.yml --limit-projects-envs-to-yml` for Prod

 The tool will raise errors if: